Cino's Hot Bagels

 Unsplash_061921_taisiia-shestopal-xO9NotFY4mU-unsplash1

 Ah, coffee!
-The quintessential wake me up in the morning, get up and go drink.
+The wake me up in the morning, get up and go drink.
 But is coffee really good for you?
-Well, for the most part, yes as it has antioxidants that help kill those scary free radicals in your body and consequently, help to reduce oxidative stress.
+Well, for the most part, yes, as it has antioxidants that help kill those scary free radicals in your body and, consequently, help to reduce oxidative stress.

-But you are saying huh??
+But you are saying, huh??
 What?
-Don’t worry, we won’t let you hang with these unfamiliar terms without giving an explanation, as well as providing the benefits that can result.
-We will also discuss what we can do to keep free radicals at bay.
+Don’t worry; we won’t let you hang with these unfamiliar terms without explaining or providing the benefits that can result.
+We will also discuss how to keep free radicals at bay.

-We’d like to note that there may be some negative effects to drinking coffee.
+We’d like to note that drinking coffee may have some adverse effects.
 If you’d like to know more about coffee’s possible adverse effects, click here.

 Let’s Start by Talking About Oxidative Stress – What is It?